-- Females: sa wat dii ka (สวัสดี ค่ะ)
+Females: sa wat dii ka (สวัสดี ค่ะ)

     The term “sa wat dii” can be used to say good morning, good afternoon, and good evening too, which makes everything much easier, don’t you agree?
 This basic form of hello is pretty much universal.
 In most situations, whether talking to a shopkeeper, friends, or family, it would be seen as appropriate.
 This makes it a good go-to if you have any worries.

     Ok, so how exactly do you say hi in Thai?
 That is a bit more casual and less of a mouth full, after all.
 Well, you may be surprised, but the idea of shortening the word is actually done in Thai too.
 While there is no exact match for hi, this is probably the closest to its meaning.

     The equivalent for ‘hi’ in Thai is wat dii (หวัดดี)

     Again, you can add polite words to the end.
 That would make this almost as polite as the word for hello, but just slightly less formal.

     Now is probably a good time to introduce the wai (ไหว้).
-When people ask how to say hello in Thai, they should also consider the non-verbal ways.
+When people ask how to say hello in Thai, they should also consider non-verbal ways.

     “Wai” is the action of putting your hands together and lifting them up to your face, most commonly when saying hello and goodbye.
 It is derived from the same background as the Hindu namaste greeting.

     You are not expected to do this all the time.
-You wouldn’t wai to your friends who you see often, for example.
+You wouldn’t want to do wai to your friends who you often see, for example.
 If someone does it to you, then that is probably the time to do it.
 You can use the wai in place of saying hello or goodbye as well.
 If you are in a situation where it is inappropriate to talk or otherwise make noise, a wai would be a polite way to greet others in Thailand.